 Keith has been practising physiotherapy since graduating from Monash University in 2011.
-To complement his passion and skill, Keith continued his academic learning and completed his Post-Graduate Certificate in Sports Physiotherapy, and soon to be received, his Master’s in Sports Physiotherapy from LaTrobe University.
+To complement his passion and skill, Keith continued his academic learning and completed his Post-Graduate Certificate in Sports Physiotherapy.
+He has also completed his Master’s in Sports Physiotherapy from LaTrobe University which has awarded him the title, APA Sports and Exercise Physiotherapist.

 Keith has a special interest and expertise in the treatment and rehabilitation of hamstring and lower limb tendon injuries.
 His investment in sports physiotherapy has also seen him train with some of Australia’s leading physiotherapists who specialise in shoulder, hip and groin pain.
 He is keenly focused on identifying the possible mechanisms and causes behind these types of injuries, and is driven by the challenges of achieving the goals set by his patients.